Sam Kratz: Storylines

 Sam arrives in Ramsay Street when his grandmother Marlene buys Number 24 Ramsay Street from Madge Bishop (Anne Charleston).
 Sam moves into the house but mistakenly sells the furniture belonging to Lou Carpenter (Tom Oliver), the previous tenant instead of the old furniture Marlene has shipped to the house.
 This leads to Lou suspecting Sam of being dodgy but ultimately changes his mind after the mistake is explained.
-Sam quickly makes friends with local teenagers Brett and Danni Stark who live next door at Number 22 with their mother Cheryl (Caroline Gillmer) and Lou and is later told by Marlene that the Stark kids and Cheryl are his cousins and aunt, respectively.
+Sam quickly makes friends with local teenagers Brett and Danni Stark who live next door at Number 22 with their mother Cheryl Stark (Caroline Gillmer) and Lou and is later told by Marlene that the Stark kids and Cheryl are his cousins and aunt, respectively.

 Annalise Hartman catches Sam's eye, but she is engaged to Mark Gottlieb (Bruce Samazan) who she is living with.
 Squirrel, one of Brett and Danni's classmates, takes a liking to Sam after he chaperones a dance.
 Sam rebuffs Squirrel, but she later returns and tells him he is the father of her baby.
 This is proved to be untrue when Danni urges Squirrel to confess.
 When Annalise returns after a holiday to get over Mark jilting her at the altar and later a cancer scare, Sam confesses his love for her and the two become an item.
 Sam's father, Patrick (Shane Porteous) arrives in Erinsborough keen to build bridges with his son but Sam is less than eager to reconcile with him as he and his mother had often left Sam in Marlene's care as a child while they furthered their careers.
 Sam is further angered when Patrick tells him that he has separated from Sarah, Sam's mother.
-The two men eventually reconcile after a going on a Bush Retreat.
+The two men eventually reconcile after going on a Bush Retreat.